MyGodItsFull0fStars/LLL-CAdViSE/README.md

 sudo yum install nc
 ```

+## AWS Setup

+This section contains steps that are required to be done before the experiments can be run with LLL-CAdViSE.

 ### AWS Credentials

-As a first step, it is required that the AWS credentials are configured on the EC2 instance.
+In order for running the experiments with LLL-CAdViSE, it is required that the AWS credentials are configured on the EC2 instance.
 The steps to configure the AWS credentials can be found in [Configuration and Credential File Settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 ### Run Script Variable